Digital Liberal Arts Librarian and Program Manager, 2023-

 Bachelor of Arts, magna cum laude, Studio Art, 2009

-selected presentations and publications
+selected publications and media

 Booth, K., J. Peña, E. Eikey, A. Quigley, A. Pinter, and J. Sanchez (2020).
 “Design, Implementation, and Reflections on the Teaching of Computer Programming Modules to Underrepresented Students.”
 In D. Schmidt-Crawford (Ed.), Proceedings of Society for Information Technology & Teacher Education International Conference (pp. 2036-2041).